Eamon O'Carroll

+Playing career

+Wigan Warriors

 He was called up into the first-team squad for the first time before Wigan Warriors' Challenge Cup match with Wakefield Trinity Wildcats in April 2006.
 He was an immediate hit with the Wigan Warriors fans for his enthusiasm and work rate.
 He went on to make four more appearances that season.

-After numerous impressive performances Eamon O'Carroll went on to make 13 Super League appearances for Wigan Warriors in the 2007 season which was probably best remembered for the opening day of the season when Wigan Warriors played Warrington Wolves where Adrian Morley came off second best in a collision with Eamon.
+After numerous impressive performances he went on to make 13 Super League appearances for Wigan Warriors in the 2007 season which was probably best remembered for the opening day of the season when Wigan Warriors played Warrington Wolves where Adrian Morley came off second best in a collision with Eamon.